-- 10. The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps as are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community. - 11.
-This reviewed policy was adopted by the Board of Management on \\\\\ - 12.
+10. The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps as are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.

+- 11. This reviewed policy was adopted by the Board of Management on \\\\\ - 12.
 This policy and its implementation will be reviewed by the Board of Management once in every school year.
-Written notification that the review has been completed will be made available to school personnel, published on the school website (or where none exists, be otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association.
+Written notification that the review has been completed will be made available to school personnel, published on the school website and provided to the Parents' Association.
 A record of the review and its outcome will be made available to the Department of Education and Skills and to the patron if requested.